VirtualShip/Core/README.md

 Simple commands that are easily remembered!
 No more looking up how to install a package.
 ### Security
 VirtualShip is secure.
-As mentioned before, VirtualShip only operates within 3 folders, all located within the /usr/local directory. _Even if some virus, somehow infiltrates into your system, your computer will not be harmed_.
+As mentioned before, VirtualShip only operates within 2 folders, all located within the /usr/local directory. _Even if some virus, somehow infiltrates into your system, your computer will not be harmed_.
 Here are the main security points:

 * All products and stocks are personally inspected by VirtualShip
 * VirtualShip only operates within the Warehouse and the Garage enviornments in the /usr/local directory
 * VirtualShip will _not_ give your password away to large Makefiles: no more sudo!
+* All downloaded files will be checked with the SHA-512 algorithm

 You can trust VirtualShip to keep your computer secure.